ajay-dhangar/algo/docs/Object Oriented Programming/real-world-examples.md

+---
+id: real-world-examples
+title: Real-World Examples of OOP
+sidebar_label: Real World Examples
+sidebar_position: 6
+description: "OOP concepts are widely used in real-world applications.
+This section showcases practical examples of OOP concepts are applied in various industries."
+tags: [oops, real-world, examples]
+---

 # **Real-World Examples of Object-Oriented Programming**

 Object-Oriented Programming (OOP) concepts are widely used in software development, allowing for more modular, maintainable, and reusable code.
 Below are some real-world examples of how OOP principles are applied.